LorenzoGiambra/lorenzogiambra/README.md

 - **ARC (v2)**: Integrated ViT-based state encoding and learnable action embeddings.
 - **ARC (v3)**: Designing a hierarchical world model-based agent for ARC-style reasoning.

-💧 **Drop-Stochastic Gradient Descent**: Developed a PyTorch optimizer that updates a random subset of parameters per iteration, improving convergence in sparse domains.

 🌍 **RL World Models Benchmark**: Compared performance of JEPA-style vs. encoder–decoder world models on reinforcement learning environments.

-Association Related Projects
+Association-Related Projects

+🔢 **Digit Recognition with CNNs**: Built and trained a Convolutional Neural Network on the MNIST dataset.

 📊 **Bankruptcy Prediction Platform**: Led team to build ML pipeline with XGBoost and Random Forests using financial ratios and macroeconomic indicators.

-🧠 **JEPA for World Modeling**: Researched Joint Embedding Predictive Architectures to simulate forward planning in RL environments.

-📉 **Momentum-Based Portfolio Optimization**: Developed a dynamic SGD optimizer tuned via Bayesian search to outperform static allocation methods.
+📉 **Momentum-Based Portfolio Optimization**: Developed a dynamic SGD optimizer tuned via Bayesian search to outperform static allocation methods and created a trading dashboard integrated with the optimizer to visualize portfolio trends and momentum patterns.

+📚 **Weather Derivatives Pricing**: Scraped historical weather data using SQL and implemented forecasting pipeline in Python.
+Trained an LSTM model to predict daily temperatures across multiple U.S. metropolitan areas and backtested American call options on temperature indices.

 Personal Projects

 🏁 **Stock Trading with LSTM & RL**: Combined LSTM-forecasted returns with reinforcement learning for adaptive portfolio management.

-📚 **Weather Derivatives Pricing**: Trained LSTM model to predict daily temperatures and backtested European call options.

-🎮 **TSP Optimization with MCMC**: Simulated traveling salesman path optimization using Metropolis-Hastings and simulated annealing.

-📷 **CNN for MNIST & Beyond**: Built and evaluated deep CNN architectures with PyTorch and TensorFlow for digit and object recognition.